Peter and Hannah Kintner

 All of the rooms were decorated and furnished with antiques and restorations, some even using pieces from the original hotel(s).
 The first and second floors give an overall impression of Victorian elegance, with carved walnut buffets and chairs, massive armoires, marble washstands, velvet and satin dressing stools, ornately carved bed frames, and bold patterned wallpaper.
 The third floor has a more rustic county theme, with handmade quilts covering brass, iron and wooden beds from the early 1800's.
 Throughout the Inn, the wooden floors gleam where not covered by subtlely shaded wool carpet or delicately patterned area rugs.
 Each of the 15 guest rooms is named after significant persons and events from Corydon and Harrison County's past, and a history is posted for each room.

 The Kintner House Inn reopened its doors to the public on December 27, 1986 as a bed and breakfast and is operated today in the same traditions established by the Kintner family.
 Mary Jane Bridgwater, for whom the Innkeeper's room is named, served as Innkeeper from the time of the reopening until her recent retirement, and provided warmth and gracious hospitality to all.
-Dee Windell has replaced her as Innkeeper, and continues in the same manner.
+Dee Windell has replaced her as Innkeeper, followed by Dana Pool Pirtle, and they have continued in the same manner.